Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support

-\begin{theorem} The distribution enlarged $\sigma$-simplicial depth is (i) affine invariant, (ii) vanishes at infinity and is (iii) upper semicontinuous as a function of $x.$ Additionally, if computed with respect to a smooth distribution, it is also (iv) continuous as a function of $x.$ Furthermore, if computed with respect to a smooth distribution that is centrally symmetric about a point $\mu \in \mathbb{R}^p$, then the $\sigma$-simplicial depth satisfies the (v) maximality at the center property and is (vi) monotone nonincreasing along rays through the center. \end{theorem} The simplicial depth satisfies (v) and (vi) for angularly symmetric distributions.
-It is not generally true that if $P$ is angularly symmetric, then also $P_{\sigma}$ is.
-However, Theorem \ref{closure:F:sigma:under:symmetry} ensures that if $P$ is centrally symmetric about $\mu$, then $P_{\sigma}$ is centrally symmetric about $\mu,$ which implies that $P_{\sigma}$ is angularly symmetric.

-Given a statistical data depth, $d,$ with respect to a distribution $P$ on $\mathbb{R}^p$ and $\alpha > 0,$ the associated depth trimmed region is $ \{ x \in \mathbb{R}^p : d(x; P) \ge \alpha \}. $ Upper semicontinuity of the $\sigma$-simplicial depths implies that the corresponding trimmed regions are closed.
-Further properties of the trimmed regions for the $\sigma$-simplicial depths follow from Theorem \ref{PropertiesS1}, Theorem \ref{PropertiesS2} and \citet[Theorem 3.1]{Zuo-Serfling-2000-c}.
+\begin{theorem} The distribution enlarged $\sigma$-simplicial depth is (i) affine invariant, (ii) vanishes at infinity and is (iii) upper semicontinuous as a function of $x.$ Additionally, if computed with respect to a smooth distribution, it is also (iv) continuous as a function of $x.$ Furthermore, if computed with respect to a smooth distribution that is centrally symmetric, then the $\sigma$-simplicial depth satisfies the (v) maximality at the center property and is (vi) monotone nonincreasing along rays through the center. \end{theorem} Given a statistical data depth, $d,$ with respect to a distribution $P$ on $\mathbb{R}^p$ and $\alpha > 0,$ the associated depth trimmed region is $ R_\alpha := \{ x \in \mathbb{R}^p : d(x; P) \ge \alpha \}. $ Upper semicontinuity of the $\sigma$-simplicial depths implies that the corresponding trimmed regions are closed and there exists a maximizer.
+Further properties of the trimmed regions for the $\sigma$-simplicial depths follow from Theorem \ref{PropertiesS1}, Theorem \ref{PropertiesS2} and \citet[Theorem 3.1]{Zuo-2000-c}.

-\begin{theorem} The depth trimmed regions based on the simplex and distribution enlarged $\sigma$-simplicial depth are (i) affine equivariant, (ii) nested and (iii) compact.
-Moreover, for the distribution enlarged $\sigma$-simplicial depth, they are (iv) connected if $P$ is smooth and centrally symmetric. \end{theorem}
+\begin{proposition} The depth trimmed regions based on the simplex and distribution enlarged $\sigma$-simplicial depth are (i) affine equivariant, (ii) nested and (iii) compact.
+Moreover, for the distribution enlarged $\sigma$-simplicial depth, they are (iv) connected if $P$ is smooth and centrally symmetric. \end{proposition}

-The following corollary shows that there exists at least one point that maximizes the $\sigma$-simplicial depths.